bridgetb98/Alios-Reawakened/0 Alios/Aberant.md

 title: # Aberant
 ```

-metal found on just a few planets
+A purple metal found on a scarce amount of planets.
+Part of the [[Godly Metals]]

 ---